Can You Breastfeed While Sick? - Baby Chick

 You will also want to stay hydrated.
 Hydration is even more critical when combatting an illness and 10 times more important when breastfeeding and sick.
 Stay hydrated as possible, and sip on some hot tea or fruit-infused water if plain water doesn’t seem all that appealing.

-Other Tips to Keep Baby Healthy
+Other Tips To Keep Baby Healthy

 Although it is encouraged in most circumstances to continue breastfeeding your baby even when you are ill, it is essential to take extra precautions to protect your baby from any illness.
 Here are some other steps you can take to keep your baby healthy.